 As outlined in the FAQ document emailed to all County employees on Monday, March 16, 2020, # I. 12, employees in high-risk groups are strongly encouraged to telecommute, if operationally feasible and if they are not essential to the public health and safety as determined by the department.
 Departments are strongly encouraged to allow employees in a high-risk group to telecommute and those unable to telecommute may choose to post leave balances or stay home on unpaid leave.
-The County values all employees and if an employee has any questions related to this issue then they should feel free to direct them to their supervisor and/or HR as needed.
+The County values all employees and if an employee has any questions related to this issue then they should feel free to direct them to their supervisor and/or Department HR as needed.
+Contact information for your Department HR Team can be found here: Human Resources Contact List by Department

-5. What does the Health Officer's Order mean for County employees? (updated 8/24/20)
+5. What does the Health Officer's Order mean for County employees? (updated 2/11/21)